The Golden Gate Bridge rising through Karl the Fog

 • Dolores on a sunny Sat

-• Ocean Beach bonfire
+• Ocean Beach sunset

 • Bridge at sunrise